Estimated reading time: 16 minutes

-- Safeway refused to cash my check but they have cashed my 4 other checks with the exact same date 4 months ago- Is it just me or does this sound fishy?
+- Safeway refused to cash my check, but they cashed my four other cheques on the same date four months ago- Is it just me, or does this sound fishy?
 The same date?
 Maybe that’s why they stopped cashing them.

-- Does Food Basics sell pregnancy tests?– Sounds urgent or maybe that is the only store available in the area.
+- Does Food Basics sell pregnancy tests?– Sounds urgent, or maybe that is the only store available.

-That’s all the fun for this week, thanks for dropping by and we’ll see ya all again next Saturday!
+That’s all the fun for this week; thanks for dropping by, and we’ll see you all again next Saturday!